Optional Practical Training for F1 Students

 - Anticipated Employment Start Date - Choose a start date during the 60 days following the graduation date.

 - Request for the Application for OPT request form

 Note: Students can visit the International Programs Support Days with the OPT documents for a face-to-face OPT document check.
 Pay attention to the email communications sent by the International Programs Office to your official UHV email.
 International Programs Office hosts mandatory OPT and "Life After Graduation" sessions every semester except Summer.
-Summer graduates must attend the Fall or Spring semester's sessions of the year they plan to graduate.
-We strongly recommend undergraduate students in their junior year to start planning for OPT and for graduate students in their final year to start planning OPT.
+Summer graduates must attend the Fall or Spring semester sessions of the year they plan to graduate.
+We strongly recommend undergraduate students in their junior year to start planning for OPT and graduate students in their final year to start planning for OPT.

 If a student's OPT request process is approved, USCIS issues an Employment Authorization Document (EAD).

 This extension is for students whose H-1B petition is approved but whose OPT is ending before the requested H-1B start timeline.
-Check with the International Programs Office on how the Cap Gap extension works.
+Check with the International Programs Office on how the Cap-Gap extension works.
 You can email us at email@example.com.

 24-Month OPT STEM Extension